-6.1.2.2.3.2 Subsequent NAS signalling (generic)
+6.1.2.2.3.2 Subsequent NAS signalling - PDU Session Request

+The following procedure describes how a PDU session can be established with an existing NSI identified by a certain accepted MDD vector.

+Figure 6.1.2.2.3.2-1: Subsequent PDU Session Request Slicing Procedures

+The UE initiates the PDU Session Request message to request for the service by including the Temporary ID, the MDD vector of the NSI that the PDU session applies to, the DNN of the PDN connection and the related parameters (e.g. QoS).
+The UE includes the routing field of the Temporary ID in the RRC layer message for the RAN to route the NAS Message to the appropriate Serving CCNF.
+If the DNN is omitted a default or a set of default DNN connections in the NSI are established.

+The RAN routes and forwards the NAS message to the proper Serving CCNF based on the information in step 1.

+3-4.
+Serving CCNF verifies with Subscriber Repository if the requested DNN is subscribed- for the NSI that is identified by the MDD vector.
+If the DNN is allowed the NFI Selector forwards the PDU Session REQ to the target NSI.

+5. SM function will then proceed with the PDU Session Establishment procedures accordingly and the operation details should refer to KI#4.

+6-8.
+Once the step 6. above is complete, the serving NSI completes the PDU session establishment procedure by sending the PDU Session Response to the UE through RAN.

+6.1.2.2.3.3 Subsequent NAS signalling for PDU Session Modification

-Other parameters in the NAS message (e.g. the DNN in certain session management messages, or QoS parameterts etc.) beyond MDD and the Temporary ID related ones are not discussed here procedure.
+This message flow represents a PDU session modification for a PDU session previously established in a certain NSI.
+Other parameters in the NAS message (e.g. the DNN in certain session management messages, or QoS parameterts etc.) beyond MDD vector and the Temporary ID related ones are not discussed here in this procedure.

-Figure 6.1.2.2.3.-: Subsequent NAS Network Slicing Procedures
+Figure 6.1.2.2.3.3-1: Subsequent Session Modification Request Slicing Procedures

-The UE needs to execute a NAS procedure after it is attached to the system, so it sends a NAS message including its Temporary ID, the MDD and related signature for the network to validate the UE and MDD.
-The MDD is included if a specific NSI or a set of NSI(s) need to be addressed by the NAS procedure.
-If the procedure is not slice-specific, the MDD may not be included.
+1. The UE initiates Session Modification Request procedure after the PDU session was established in the target NSI, so it sends a Session Modification Request message including its Temporary ID, the MDD vector of the NSI and the Session ID and the related parameters (e.g QoS).
+The MDD vector is included since a specific NSI needs to be addressed by the NAS procedure.
 The UE includes at least the routing field of the Temporary ID in the RRC layer message for the RAN to route the NAS Message to the appropriate Serving CCNF.
-If the message is sent with the UE existing from Idle mode, the MDD is also included in the RRC layer for any Slice specific actions the RAN may take.

-The RAN routes and forwards the NAS message to the proper Serving CCNF based on the information in step 1.
+2. The RAN routes and forwards the NAS message to the proper Serving CCNF based on the information in step 1.

-The Serving CCNF from 2. above processes the message involving the NSI(s)indicated in the MDD (if present) .
-When a UE accesses a NSI via slice specific signalling, if this NSI is tenanted by a third party the third party may require an extra level of UE authentication on top of the NG system access authentication
+3. The Serving CCNF forwards the Session Modification Request to the NSI indicated in the MDD vector

+4. The PDU Session Modification REQ is processed.
+The operation status is captured in the cause to be responded to the UE.

-The Serving CCNF responds to the UE by sending to the RAN a suitable NAS message with required parameters.
-It may also include the MDD in the transport protocol, over NG2 if a slice specific behaviour is needed in the RAN.
+5. The Serving NSI responds to the UE by sending to the RAN a Session Modification Response NAS message with the cause.

-5. The RAN forwards the NAS message it has received in step 4 to the UE.
+6-7.
+The CCNF and RAN forward the Session Modification Response message the CCNF has received in step 5 to the UE.

 6.1.2.3 Solution evaluation